Okinawa Island Guide

 Rental car charges are relatively inexpensive in Okinawa as in the rest of Japan due to competition between rival companies.
 Average daily rates start from 2,000 yen for a light vehicle (with a 550 cc engine or less), 2,500 yen for a small 1,000 cc van and 5,000 yen for a van that has a seating capacity of six people or more.
 However, not all rental car companies provide assistance in foreign languages, so it is best to choose one that caters to foreign visitors.
 Most car rental companies are situated in the vicinity of Naha Airport and at T Galleria Okinawa by DFS in Shintoshin, with some having branch offices in the resort hotel towns of Chatan and Onna Village, where you can pick up and drop off a rental car.
 Some car rental companies are starting to install multilingual navigation systems in Korean, Japanese, English and Chinese.
 Car rental companies offer free pick-up from and drop-off at the airport, but a popular route is to go by monorail directly from the airport and get off at Omoromachi Station (approx. 19 minutes) and rent a car at the adjoining Rent-a-Car Depot (in T Galleria Okinawa by DFS).

-Be sure to confirm what is included in the cost before arrival because the full price can become quite expensive after the insurance premiums are added, even if the basic rate is low.
-Furthermore, making a reservation beforehand is strongly recommended, especially for a trip during busy periods such Japanese holidays, Golden Week (end of April to beginning of May), during Obon (mid-August) and in autumn.
-Look at various plans because it is occasionally cheaper with a hotel or a rental car package through a travel agency.
-For renting a car, the presentation of an international driving permit or a driver’s license issued in Switzerland, Germany, France, Belgium, Slovenia, Monaco or Taiwan accompanied by a translation from the relevant embassy or consulate in Japan or the Japan Automobile Federation (JAF) is required.
+Be sure to confirm what is included in the cost before arrival, as the full price can become quite expensive after insurance premiums are added, even if the basic rate is low.
+Furthermore, making a reservation beforehand is strongly recommended, especially for a trip during busy periods such as Japanese holidays, Golden Week (end of April to beginning of May), during Obon (mid-August), and in autumn.
+Consider various plans, as it may be cheaper to include a hotel or rental car package through a travel agency.
+For renting a car, the presentation of an international driving permit or a driver’s license issued in Switzerland, Germany, France, Belgium, Slovenia, Monaco or Taiwan, accompanied by a translation from the relevant embassy or consulate in Japan or the Japan Automobile Federation (JAF) is required.

-Ferry services between the main island of Okinawa and outlying islands
+Ferry services between Okinawa's main island and outlying islands

 Ie Island (North)